Healthy No Bake Peanut Butter Protein Balls

 - 1/2 tsp ground cinnamon (optional)

-- 1/3 cup dairy free chocolate chips ( I buy these on Amazon)
+- 1/3 cup dairy free chocolate chips ( I buy dairy free ones on Amazon)

 HERE IS HOW TO MAKE THEM

-- Combine protein powder, flaxseeds, cinnamon, and stevia into a bowl and mix well.
+- Combine oats (or protein powder), flax meal, cinnamon, and honey into a bowl and mix well.

 - Add in Peanut butter and vanilla extract and mix well again.